IOC says London ready to welcome the world

-LONDON London is fully prepared to welcome the world at this year's summer Olympics, the International Olympic Committee IOC.L announced on Friday following the 10th and final visit of its inspection commission.
+LONDON London is fully prepared to welcome the world at this year's summer Olympics, the International Olympic Committee (IOC) announced on Friday following the 10th and final visit of its inspection commission.

 "We still have 119 days to go but I can tell you that London is ready to welcome the world," IOC commission chairman Denis Oswald told a news conference in London.
 "Seven years ago in Singapore the London team presented a very strong Olympic and Paralympic bid.